Advanced search

 Reproduction studies in rats showed dose-dependent effects.
 The combination was associated with reduced female fertility and embryofetal toxicity.
 High doses of corticosteroids to pregnant animals are known to cause abnormalities of fetal development including cleft palate and intra-uterine growth retardation, and it is likely that the effects seen with the beclometasone dipropionate /formoterol combination were due to beclometasone dipropionate.
 These effects were noted only with high systemic exposure to the active metabolite beclometasone-17-monopropionate (200 fold the expected plasma levels in patients).
 Additionally, increased duration of gestation and parturition, an effect attributable to the known tocolytic effects of beta2-sympathomimetics, was seen in animal studies.

-These effects were noted when maternal plasma formoterol levels were below the levels expected in patients treated with beclometasone dipropionate/formoterol fumarate.
+These effects were already noted for maternal plasma formoterol levels below the levels expected in patients treated with beclometasone dipropionate/formoterol fumarate.

 Genotoxicity studies performed with a beclometasone dipropionate/formoterol combination do not indicate mutagenic potential.
 No carcinogenicity studies have been performed with the proposed combination.
 However animal data reported for the individual constituents do not suggest any potential risk of carcinogenicity in man.